esternaouri/TalentNetwork/README.md

-the API allows users to search for workers  by name , category & more users data. this application is kind of Social Media it also allows Creators & Admin to access, create, edit & delete users.
+the API allows users to search for workers  by name , category & more users data. this application is kind of Social Media it also allows Admin to access, create, edit & delete users.

 the fronted application can be find here : https://github.com/esternaouri/ClientApp.